hannesvdvreken/hannesvdvreken.github.io/_posts/2015-04-09-work-in-progress-pull-requests.md

 between community members before you even finished your work.
 In these kind of situations it is perfectly normal to keep your branch local for the time you're working on it.

+At [madewithlove](http://mwl.be) we definitely like this approach of opening WIP pull requests.
+It gives all these benefits to peer developers.
+For project managers this gives the ability to track progress, next to what they can see on [huboard](https://huboard.com) or [zenhub](https://www.zenhub.io/).

 Cheers!